jeffscottward/JeffScottWard-5-1-2019/README.md

 - Normalize.css
   - Because browsers are still hot garbage and need to be wrangled
 - Babel-dev stuff
-  - To use ES6 jazz
+  - To use ES6 jazz in testing

 ## API
 Any general observation about the API?
   - Simple, too simple for a real world use case
   - Other than an IPFS driven app, can't recall any app with file uploads than weren't scoped to a user
-  -

 ### GET /docs
 #### Description of the endpoint: